danialnur/campus-lan-vlan-routing/README.md

-# campus-lan-vlan-routing
+# Campus-LAN-VLAN-Routing
 A Cisco Packet Tracer simulation of a campus network using VLANs, trunking, and inter-VLAN routing.

-# VLAN Configuration and Inter-VLAN Routing (Router-on-a-Stick)

-This project simulates a small office network using Cisco Packet Tracer.
-It demonstrates VLAN segmentation, inter-VLAN routing using Router-on-a-Stick, and DHCP services via router.
+This project simulates a basic campus network using Cisco Packet Tracer.
+It demonstrates how to segment network traffic using VLANs, configure inter-VLAN routing using the Router-on-a-Stick method, and provide IP addressing via DHCP from the router.

 ## 📁 Topology Overview